Waibaidu Bridge: Highlights (1980-2007)

 In 1985 all of the paint on the bridge was scraped off, and then the bridge was re-painted.
 In the 1980s to 1990s the traffic volume on the Bund increased dramatically, and the then 90-year-old Waibaidu Bridge could no longer cope.
 In 1991, the Wusong Floodgate Bridge, a new concrete road bridge was constructed to the west of Waibaidu Bridge, and the river crossing traffic was mainly diverted onto the new bridge.
 After the completion of the Bund reconfiguration project, the Wusong Floodgate Bridge will be rendered obsolete by a new tunnel and will be demolished.

 Renovation (1991)

 In 1991, the Shanghai Municipal Council had the Shanghai Railway Bureau assess the Waibaidu bridge.
 In July 1991, the Shanghai Shipyard completed an overhaul and restoration of the bridge.
 On 15 February 1994, the Shanghai Municipal Council declared the Waibaidu bridge as the city's most outstanding construction.

 Renovation (1999)

-In the middle of 1999, the ninety-one year-old bridge "experienced the largest face-lift of its history to date and was restored to its full beauty, glory and strength.
-Now, in the new century, the bridge is still sturdy and ready again to endure the weathering of the elements and the busy traffic, and to greet the tourists that come to the city."
+In mid-1999, the 91-year-old bridge underwent a restoration project.
+Following the work, the bridge remains open to vehicular traffic and visitors to the city.